archfirst/node-es6-rest-template/README.md

 /src
     /adapters
     /app
-    /db
-    /infrastructure
+    /core
 ```

 The server folder contains sub-folders that arrange the application into logical layers as suggested by the [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) (a.k.a. the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/)):

 - The `adapter` layer *adapts* interactions from the external world to the application layer.
-Currently this layer contains only the REST adapters that converts incoming HTTP messages to a format acceptable by the application layer.
+This layer contains REST adapters as well as database repositories that allow the application layer to interact with the external world.
+Note that we are using in-memory persistence in the repositories.
+These can be easily modified to persist to a relational or NoSQL database.

 - The `application` layer coordinates high-level activities such as creation of the domain objects and asking them to perform tasks requested by the external world.

-- The `db` layer handles in-memory persistence using the repository pattern.
-This layer can be easily modified to persist to a relational or NoSQL database.

-- The `infrastructure` layer contains common application facilities such as logging and database initialization.
+- The `core` layer contains common application facilities such as logging and database initialization.